dalpaka/better-react/README.md

 ```

-A library for writing simpler minimal react like components in vanilla.
+A library for writing simpler minimal react like components in vanilla javascript.